Bulk plasmons in elemental metals: Introduction

 Bulk plasmons correspond to longitudinal charge-density oscillations and are therefore optically inactive.
-They are observed in experiments such as electron energy-loss spectroscopy (EELS)~\cite{Raether2006book,Egerton2011book}, where they appear as well-defined peaks in the measured spectra.
-Other techniques such as inelastic x-ray scattering and reflection electron energy loss spectroscopy (REELS) are also used to provide complementary insights into plasmonic properties~\cite{Schulke1984PRL,Schulke1986PRB,Schulke1989PRB,Schulke2007book,Werner2009JPCRD,Garcia2010RMP,Babar2015ApplOpt}.
+They can be probed experimentally by methods such as electron energy-loss spectroscopy (EELS)~\cite{Raether2006book,Egerton2011book}, where they appear as well-defined peaks in the measured spectra.
+Other techniques such as inelastic x-ray scattering and reflection electron energy loss spectroscopy (REELS) can also provide complementary insights into plasmonic properties~\cite{Schulke1984PRL,Schulke1986PRB,Schulke1989PRB,Schulke2007book,Werner2009JPCRD,Garcia2010RMP,Babar2015ApplOpt}.
 In simple metals such as Al or Na, the plasmon peak is sharp and symmetric, akin to that of a free-electron gas~\cite{Maksimov1988JPEMP,Raether2006book}.
 In contrast, in noble metals, such as Ag and Au, the occupied $d$-bands introduce inter-band transitions that broaden and shift the plasmon resonance, and give rise to much richer spectra~\cite{Johnson1972PRB,book_Palik1985}.
-Such experimental signatures are broadly employed for material characterization, from determining free-carrier concentrations, phases, and thicknesses to exploring nanoplasmonic effects and probing the electronic band structure~\cite{Garcia2010RMP,Egerton2011book}.
+Such experimental signatures are broadly employed for material characterization, from determining free-carrier concentrations, crystalline phases, and thicknesses to exploring nanoplasmonic effects and probing the electronic band structure~\cite{Garcia2010RMP,Egerton2011book,Leon2024PRB}.